pqnelson/calculator/README.md

 ## Future Directions

+It would be nice to refactor the code into self-contained files.
+This would be the first thing on my "to do" list.

 Well, since we haven't considered special functions, that might be a direction.

 It would be nice to speed up the initial load.